youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

  Notice that in the output sequence of bits, if the output bits are read from Qa to Qd, the bit sequence is reversed.
 That is, `1101` vs. the input sequence of `1011`.
 This manner of shifting is called Most Significant Bit (MSB) shifting.
 It starts with the leftmost bit as in this example.
 This must be kept in mind or unexpected results may occur.
 It is possible to shift in a more intuitive way, Least Significant Bit (LSB).
 To do this the shifting must start with the least, or rightmost, input bit.
 In C, MSB shifting is done using the `<<` shift operator.
 LSB shifting is done by using the `>>` shift operator.
 The impact of shift method will become more obvious when we get to how the shift register (not the input shift register) is used in conjunction with the 7-segment display.
 [See Wikipedia for more about MSB and LSB](https://en.wikipedia.org/wiki/Bit_numbering).

-I simplified things a little bit when I stated above that only one Raspberry Pi GPIO pin is needed to drive the 8 LED segments in the 7-segment display.
+As noted previously, I simplified things a little bit when I stated above that only one Raspberry Pi GPIO pin is needed to drive the 8 LED segments in the 7-segment display.
 The one pin I identified is used for the SER (serial data in) pin.
 A minimum of 2 more are needed; 1 for the SRCLK pin and the other for the RCLK pins.
 As shown above these are required to advance the clock on the input shift register and transfer data from the input shift register to the output register respectively.
 So that's now 3 pins to drive the 8 LEDs on the 7-segment display.
 This is still a good tradeoff.
 But 2 more GPIO pins are needed if the SRCLR and OE pins are needed.
 So now that's 5 GPIO pins to drive 8 LED segments.
 Still a net gain of 3 pins.
 However, the savings become even greater when shift registers are daisy-chained as discussed above.
 Without requiring additional GPIO pins it is possible to control 16 or even more LEDs from those 5 GPIO pins.
 The savings become more significant as more devices, e.g., LEDs, need to be controlled.

 ### How does this project use the shift register and 7-segment display?